 Key Takeaways

-• A Type 2 surge protector keeps your devices safe from voltage spikes.
+- A Type 2 surge protector keeps your devices safe from voltage spikes.
 It protects equipment like computers and refrigerators.

-• Proper installation is critical.
+- Proper installation is critical.
 For optimal performance, install it on the main distribution panel.

-• Ensure the surge protector is properly grounded.
+- Ensure the surge protector is properly grounded.
 This enables it to safely handle excess current.

-• Inspect regularly.
+- Inspect regularly.
 Check the status indicators and grounding condition to confirm proper operation.

-• During installation, use the correct tools and follow the instructions.
+- During installation, use the correct tools and follow the instructions.
 This prevents errors such as incorrect wiring.

-• Choose a trusted brand like LSP for safe and reliable protection.
+- Choose a trusted brand like LSP for safe and reliable protection.

 A Type 2 surge protector helps ensure the safety of your electrical system.
 It blocks sudden voltage spikes caused by lightning or switching equipment.
 Installed in the main distribution panel, it prevents overvoltages from damaging your devices.

-• Middle Level Protection: Acts as an intermediary between Type 1 and Type 3 devices, providing additional defense against surges.
+- Middle Level Protection: Acts as an intermediary between Type 1 and Type 3 devices, providing additional defense against surges.

-• High Surge Handling Capacity: Capable of withstanding surge currents up to 40 kA, ensuring robust protection against high-energy transients.
+- High Surge Handling Capacity: Capable of withstanding surge currents up to 40 kA, ensuring robust protection against high-energy transients.

-• Compatibility with Various Systems: Suitable for TN-S, TN-C, and TT earthing systems, offering versatile integration across different electrical network configurations.
+- Compatibility with Various Systems: Suitable for TN-S, TN-C, and TT earthing systems, offering versatile integration across different electrical network configurations.

-• Status Indicator: Equipped with a status indicator that displays operational status and alerts when attention or maintenance is required.
+- Status Indicator: Equipped with a status indicator that displays operational status and alerts when attention or maintenance is required.

 Power surges can damage your devices and cause financial losses.
 A Type 2 surge protector blocks voltage spikes, preventing this from happening.
 It safeguards your equipment and enhances the safety of your system.

-Where to Install Type 2 SPD?
+Best Locations to Install a Type 2 SPD

-Main Distribution Board (MDB)
+Installing a Type 2 SPD at the Main Distribution Board (MDB)

 Sub-Distribution Boards

 If you have sub-distribution boards, add more Type 2 surge protectors there.
-These boards supply power especially for workshops or offices.
+These boards supply power, especially for workshops or offices.
 Adding SPDs here provides extra protection to important or valuable equipment.

 Near Sensitive Equipment